loeeeee/immich-in-lxc/README.md

 # Immich with CUDA Support without Docker

-Install Immich in LXC or bare-metal without Docker, but with optional CUDA support for machine-learning, (almost) universal hardware acceleration for transcoding and HEIF, RAW support.
+A complete guide for installing Immich in LXC, VM, or bare-metal without Docker, but with

+- **CUDA support for machine-learning** (if one choose so),
+- **hardware acceleration for transcoding**,
+- **HEIF, RAW support**,
+- easy and fast upgrade, and
+- setting proxy for PyPi and NPM registry.

 ## Introduction